white chocolate ube cookies

 Ube is a dessert made from boiled and smashed purple yam and is typically found in the Philippines.
 When you have desserts like ube ice cream, ube cake, or ube donuts, ube is what gives the dessert its purple color and flavor.
 Traditionally when you make ube, you combine grated purple yam, condensed milk, and butter together in a pan and cook until thickened to the consistency of mashed potatoes.
 That is then added to your dessert for flavor and color.

-For this recipe, I used both ube extract and ube halaya as I did in my ube ice cream recipe to give these cookies the most pronounced ube flavor.
+For this recipe, I used both ube extract and ube halaya as I did in my ube ice cream and ube crinkle cookie recipes to give these cookies the most pronounced ube flavor.
 Both ingredients give the cookies their ube flavor and its pretty purple color.

 Ingredients, Substitutions & Adjustments